sergipe085/SavingSystem/README.md

 ## 💻 Sobre o projeto

-<SavingSystem> - <This is an open-source saving system to Unity made in C#.>
+- This is an open-source saving system to Unity made in C#.

 ### 🛠 Technologies

-As seguintes ferramentas foram usadas na construção do projeto:
+The following tools were used in the construction of the project:
 - [C#](https://docs.microsoft.com/pt-br/dotnet/csharp/)
 - [Unity](https://unity.com)